LenPayne/Battlesnake-cli/README.md

 * ~~A flag to un-parallel request-sending, to better enable debugging~~
 * ~~A flag to use different game types (royale, squad, solo, etc)~~
 * Various levels of verbosity (eg- quiet, errors-only, states, or full-maps)
+* Integrating the Cobra toolkit for CLI commands
 * Integrating the whole kit-and-kaboodle into the official rules Repo

 ## Usage